 iOS, Android, and MacOS Management using Intune

-You can natively manage iOS, Android, and macOS devices using Intune cloud solution.
-Intune is part of Microsoft’s Unified Endpoint Management solution.
-Intune can also manage MS Teams room devices, Surface Hubs, etc…
+Using the Intune cloud solution, which is part of Microsoft’s Unified Endpoint Management solution, you can natively manage iOS, Android, and macOS devices.
+Intune can also manage MS Teams room devices, Surface Hubs, etc.

-The Intune Endpoint Manager post gives you details about Intune device management features like application deployment, security policies, compliance policies, etc.
+The Intune Endpoint Manager post provides details about Intune device management features like application deployment, security policies, compliance policies, etc.

 NOTE! – I have not covered all the aspects of the Microsoft UEM solution in this post.